A Wealth of Natural Diversity

 Exploring the Bush

 New Zealand forests, known locally as the “bush,” are home to a large variety of unique flora and fauna.
 Popularized by New Zealand film director Peter Jackson with the Lord of the Rings trilogy, the moss-covered tree trunks and pristine mountain glens are world-renowned for their beauty.
-And during the last few years of limited tourism, the forest has been thriving.
+And although the pandemic certainly brought its challeneges, there was a silver lining during that time of limited tourism.
 “It’s almost as if nature took a little rest in 2020,” says Jan Kirkpatrick, New Zealand resident and Country Walkers guide.
 “Now it’s refreshed and back in full bloom!
 The bush is bursting with color and the birds are more vibrant and active than ever.”
+After its brief beauty rest, the New Zealand bush is thriving, and active with life—making this the perfect opportunity to experience the bush at its best.

 The bush is home to many species of native birds which thrive in this island environment with few natural predators.
 For example, you might see: